TEJ-Fellowship/pbl/docs/project-guidelines.md

 ### Useful Tools

-- **Cursor**: AI-powered code editor
+- **Cursor**: Modern code editor
 - **GitHub Issues**: Project management
 - **Pull Requests**: Code review process
 - **GitHub Actions**: CI/CD pipeline

 ### Questions?

-If you have questions about these guidelines, reach out to your mentor.
+If you have questions about these guidelines, reach out to your TF/mentor.